Mantis (Marvel Comics): Powers and abilities

 Mantis has attained a mastery of meditational disciplines, giving her an unusual amount of control over her body, including autonomic functions like heartbeat, bleeding, and breathing, as well as awareness of pain, allowing her to more quickly heal injuries through sheer force of will and affording almost superhuman reflexes and reactions.
 She also had psychic empathy, a telepathic power that allowed her to sense the emotions of others.

 Mantis gained additional abilities as a result of communion with the Prime Cotati.
 Her empathic ability enabled her to communicate with the plant-like Cotati and with plant life.
 She has the power of astral projection.
-To travel in space, Mantis had the ability to separate her physical and astral forms, projecting her consciousness from her body, allowing her to travel interplanetary distances.
+Mantis had the ability to separate her physical and astral forms, projecting her consciousness from her body, allowing her to travel interplanetary distances.
 She also had the ability to transfer her astral form to any place where plant life exists.
-She could form and inhabit a plant like simulacrum of her human body for herself out of the destination planet's local vegetation.
+She could form and inhabit a plant-like simulacrum of her human body for herself out of the destination planet's local vegetation.
 Her fighting skills remained intact, and her empathic abilities were heightened to a superhuman degree and extended to the planet's flora and biosphere.
 She could control the vegetation within her vicinity.

-During her confrontations with a powerful Thanos clone, she displayed superhuman strength, a talent to simultaneously inhabit multiple simulacra, and the ability to project strong blasts of energy, but has not been seen using these powers since.
+During her confrontations with a powerful Thanos clone, she displayed superhuman strength, a talent to simultaneously inhabit multiple simulacra, and the ability to project strong blasts of energy.
+She has not been seen using these powers since.

 As of her appearance in Annihilation Conquest: Star-Lord, Mantis also appears to have gained telepathic and precognitive abilities, and apparently now labors under a constant awareness of future events.
 During the series, Mantis displayed pyrokinesis.
 She can remain invisible to the Phalanx and extend her power to cloak others.

 Additionally, Mantis was trained by the Priests of Pama to become a grandmistress of the martial arts, demonstrated as capable of defeating opponents as skilled as Captain America (although he was distracted while fighting a dragon).
 She could also instinctively sense weak points in an opponent and with her skills in pressure points, knock out beings as powerful as the thunder god, Thor.